Small cell carcinomas arise at what anatomical sites?

 - To the degree that pattern recognition can expedite diagnosis and treatment, these descriptions may be of value in providing a sense of the “personality” of common cancers and their presentations and complications.
 However, an open mind and high index of suspicion should always be maintained as cancer can be a fascinatingly unpredictable disease.

 Solid cancers display impressive heterogeneity, even within the same anatomical tumor sites, but a few general comments can be made.
 First, solid cancers that are not cured typically recur within months to a few years after completing initial therapy and have an inexorably progressive course to death over a period of months to years.
 Exceptions occur in clear cell renal cell carcinoma, breast adenocarcinoma, and melanoma patients who may experience recurrences decades after initial diagnosis and treatment.
 Interestingly, melanoma and renal cell tumors have also been observed to undergo spontaneous remission.
 Second, solid cancers that have metastasized to distant organs are generally not curable.
 There are three potential exceptions to this: (1) metastatic germ cell tumors, which typically arise in the testicle in young men (but also rarely in the ovary, pineal gland, mediastinum, or of uncertain primary origin) and are usually cured with systemic chemotherapy; (2) a portion of solid cancer patients with micrometastases treated with anticancer drug therapy added to local therapy can be cured, and this is the basis for adjuvant chemotherapy in breast, colorectal, and lung cancer; and (3) uncommonly, patients with oligometastatic disease treated surgically may be cured, for example, metastatectomy of a solitary lung or liver metastasis in a patient with a soft tissue sarcoma or colorectal cancer.
-If the clinical situation is ...
+If the clinical situation is at all ...